Best electric city cars

 SEAT Mii Electric

 This is SEAT’s electric-only city car, set to go on sale in early 2020.
-While prices are yet to be confirmed, it’s expected to cost from £15,000 after the government grant has been applied.
+It will cost from £19,300 (after the government grant has been applied), which makes it one of the cheapest electric cars on sale.

 Skoda Citigoᵉ iV

-Like the SEAT Mii Electric and Volkswagen e-up!, the Citigoᵉ iV uses a 36.8kWh battery that returns 165 miles between charges.
+Like the SEAT Mii Electric and Volkswagen e-up!, the Citigoᵉ iV uses a 36.8kWh battery that returns 161 miles between charges.
 An electric motor produces 82bhp, so it won’t be quick: 0-62mph takes 12.5 seconds.
 The top speed is 81mph.
-Skoda says an 80% battery top-up takes an hour from a public fast charger.
 Read more about the Skoda Citigoᵉ iV.

 Smart EQ ForTwo Coupe